Credit: Adobe Stock

 The phenomenon is also considered a significant risk factor when it comes to romantic relationships.

-A survey conducted in Turkey by Faruk Caner Yam from Gaziosmanpaşa University found that people on the receiving end of ‘phubbing’ behavior are likely to be less satisfied in their relationships.
+A further survey conducted in Turkey by Faruk Caner Yam from Gaziosmanpaşa University found that people on the receiving end of ‘phubbing’ behavior are likely to be less satisfied in their relationships.

 Yam concludes: “Partners’ being too busy with their smartphones during their romantic relationships harms relationship satisfaction and perceived romantic relationship quality.